pipstur/MunjeLumenDS2025/readme/README_user.md

 pip install --extra-index-url https://download.pytorch.org/whl/cu126 -r requirements/requirements_train.txt
 ```

-*Optional*: If you only want to run the models in inference, do:
+*Optional*: If you only want to run the models in inference (using the `inference/predict.py` script), do:
 ```bash
 pip install -r requirements/requirements_inference.txt
 ```